ngnambka00-github/sale_store_manager/README.md

 # Assignment of Advance Programing

+## Preparation
-* Image displaying in frontend is absolute path.
+* Image displaying in frontend is absolute path so that you must change path in code when cloning to your device.
 All images are at folder /material/images/...
 * Database is at folder /material/database/...
+New Schema shoule be named "sale_manager" to match with code.
+Then changing your id and password mysql again.

 ## Contributed Members
 | Index | Full name           | ID |